 Elongated cylindrical structures like rods, cable strands, or fibers are widely used in the industry or in civil engineering.
 Characterization of mechanical properties of constitutive materials is important for testing their structural integrity.
 Non-Destructive Evaluation (NDE) of these properties is usually carried out with elastic waves.
-Various methods like Resonant Ultrasonic Spectroscopy (RUS)/pulse-echo contactmethod, or pulsed/continuous laser-ultrasound (LU) contactless-method are used.
+Various methods like Resonant Ultrasonic Spectroscopy/pulse-echo contact-method, or pulsed/continuous Laser-Ultrasound (LU) contactlessmethod are used.
 Cylindrical structures support the propagation along their axes of elastic waves of different types: longitudinal (L), flexural (F), or torsional (T).
-Many theoretical and numerical studies and few experimental results were published the past 50 years on the propagation of time harmonic guided modes in solid or hollow cylinders.
-46-48 In the 19th century, Pochhammer49 and Chree50 first established the equation of longitudinal waves in free isotropic cylindrical structures.
-In 1943, Hudson studied the fundamental flexural mode in a solid cylinder51 and longitudinal modes of a bar were examined by Davies52 in 1948.
-Gazis reported the first exact solutions of the frequency equation, 46 as well as a complete description of propagative modes, displacement, and stress distributions for an isotropic elastic hollow cylinder in vacuum.
-Pao and Mindlin^{53,54} as well as Onoe et al. 55 studied all the branches of the complete three-dimensional problem of a free solid cylinder.
+Many theoretical and numerical studies and few experimental results were published the past 50 years on the propagation of time harmonic guided modes in solid or hollow cylinders.1-3 In the 19th century, Pochhammer and Chree first established the equation of longitudinal waves in free isotropic cylindrical structures.
+In 1943, Hudson studied the fundamental flexural mode in a solid cylinder and longitudinal modes of a bar were examined by Davies' in 1948.
+Gazis reported the first exact solutions of the frequency equation, as well as a complete description of propagative modes, displacement, and stress distributions for an isotropic elastic hollow cylinder in vacuum.
+Pao and Mindlin as well as Once et al. studied all the branches of the complete three-dimensional problem of a free solid cylinder.
 A thorough review of elastic wave propagation in isotropic elastic cylinders and plates was given by Meeker and Meitzler.
-48 Later, Zemanek investigated elastic wave propagation in a cylinder, both experimentally and theoretically.56 measurement of elastic constants of transverse isotropic (TI) materials is of great interest, 58 especially in aeronautic and aerospace industries.
-Morse first established the frequency equation for longitudinal waves propagating in TI cylinders.59 The extension of Gazis formulation to orthotropic and TI waveguides was initiated by Mirsky in 1964 for infinite and finite cylinders.
-60,61 Then, several researchers investigated the propagation or the scattering of elastic waves in free or fluid-loaded TI cylinders.
-62-66 Ahmad and Rahman 67 also studied the scattering of acoustic wave incident on a TI cylinder and showed that Buchwald's representation68 yields much simpler equations.69 This representation is beneficial to simplify the description of the potential functions and economizes laborious calculations.
-This model provides perfectly similar results with Honarvar and Sinclair model^{70,71} and can be applied to study both isotropic and TI cylinders.
-Honarvar et al. also obtained the frequency equations of axisymmetric and asymmetric free vibrations of finite TI cylinders.72 Several other researchers proposed to use the impedance matrix theory 73,74 or a semi-analytical finite element method to study transient thermoelastic waves in isotropic/anisotropic cylinders.75
+Later, Zemanek investigated elastic wave propagation in a cylinder, both experimentally and theoretically.

+All these works deal with isotropic material, however transverse anisotropy is exhibited by elongated cylindrical structures due to their manufacturing processes (poly-crystalline metals) or their texture (carbon fibers used in reinforced polymers).
+Then, non-destructive measurement of elastic constants of transverse isotropic (TI) materials is of great interest, especially in aeronautic and aerospace industries.
+Morse first established the frequency equation for longitudinal waves propagating in TI cylinders.
+The extension of Gazis formulation to orthotropic and TI waveguides was initiated by Mirsky in 1964 for infinite and finite cylinders.
+Then, several researchers investigated the propagation or the scattering of elastic waves in free or fluid-loaded TI cylinders.17-21 Ahmad and Rahman also studied the scattering of acoustic wave incident on a TI cylinder and showed that Buchwald's representation yields much simpler equations.
+This representation is beneficial to simplify the description of the potential functions and economizes laborious calculations.
+This model provides perfectly similar results with the models of Honarvar and Sinclair and Honarvar et al. and can be applied to study both isotropic and TI cylinders.
+Honarvar et al. also obtained the frequency equations of axisymmetric and asymmetric free vibrations of finite TI cylinders.
+Several other researchers proposed to use the impedance matrix theory or a semianalytical finite element method to study transient thermoelastic waves in isotropic/anisotropic cylinders.